 Next steps

-The parking changes and traffic and safety improvements will be implemented in stages in the coming months to minimise disruption to traders and visitors to the shops.
+The second stage of traffic and safety improvements at Florey shops will be delivered in the coming months to minimise disruption to traders and visitors to the shops.

 Visitors to the shops will be notified prior to work commencing via electronic signage at the Florey shops.